002:182

 • اللّٰهَ — Laa-ha — Allah (= The Almighty God; The only One worthy of worship)

-• سَمِيۡعٌ — Sa-mee-oon — All-Hearing (= superlative form indicates the greatest, the highest, the most and highlights that none more than Him hears the best.
-All-Hearing.
+• سَمِيۡعٌ — Sa-mee-oon — All-Hearing (= n., superlative form indicates the greatest, the highest, the most and highlights that none hears more than Him All-Hearing.
 Most Hearing.
 The Hearer.
-Hears to the ultimate maximum.
-Hears all wholly, entirely, truly surely, totally and surely.
-Real Hearer.
-The One from whom nothing is beyond, missed or out of hearing)
+The One Who never misses hearing anything.
+Who hears all, entirely, surely, totally, truly and wholly.
+Who hears all people all the time and very well.
+See 001:001)

-• عَلِيۡمٌ– Alee-m — All-Knowing (= superlative form indicates the greatest, the highest, the most, and highlights that none more than Him knows or is knowing.
-Informed to the maximum.
-Has total and perfect knowledge.
-Has nothing out of sight.
+• عَلِيۡمٌ– Alee-m — All-Knowing (= superlative form indicates the greatest, the highest, the most, and highlights that none more than Him Knows.
+See Note 002:033.
+Also: Informed to the maximum.
+The One with total knowledge and nothing out of sight.
 Knows all.
-Well-Acquainted.
-Well-Aware.
-Most Knowledgeable
+Most Knowledgeable.
+Well-Acquainted with and Well-Aware of.
+See Note 001:001)

 * Note 002:182.
 This verse has used the pronoun هٗ (Hoo) four times.
-Most translators including Muhammad Ali, NJ Dawood, Malik Ghulam Farid, AR Omar and M Pickthall have applied and translated it to mean the Will.
+Many including Muhammad Ali, NJ Dawood, Malik Ghulam Farid, AR Omar and M Pickthall have applied this pronoun to the will in their translations.
+But the following point to a different conclusion.

-1. The verse forbids unauthorized alterations by the witnesses who heard him – the testator who made the will when nearing (or expecting) death.
-Only a human can be heard if and when the will is made, and not the will itself.
+1. The verse forbids any alteration by witnesses who heard him, the testator, who uttered his will when he neared and expected death.
+Only a human can hear and change what he heard.
+The will does not change itself.

 This entry was posted in Commands - Humanism, Commentary and Notes, One God with 99 names, Qor-aan's Translation - verse #, Shariah Law and tagged , , , .
 Bookmark the permalink.